Privacy Policy

 • From activity on our website.

-15. How We Share Your Information
+14. How We Share Your Information

 Financial Recovery Services does not disclose personal information it obtains about you, except as provided in this Privacy Policy.
 Financial Recovery Services may share personally identifiable information obtained on its website with financial institutions, such as banks, credit unions or clearing houses.

-FRS may share personally identifiable information it collects with its employees who need to know that information to service your account.
-Except as provided below, FRS does not share or disclose any personally identifiable information to any company or marketing group external to FRS.
-FRS may share your personal information with third parties to the extent it is reasonably necessary to manage or service your account, verify employment, determine location, process payment, fulfill a transaction, provide customer service, or as otherwise authorized by law.
 Further, FRS may disclose personally identifiable information (i) to another entity with which FRS enters or reasonably may enter into a corporate transaction, such as, for example, a merger, consolidation, acquisition, or asset purchase, (ii) to a third party pursuant to a subpoena, court order, or other form of legal process or in response to a request by or on behalf of any local, state, federal, or other government agency, department, or body, whether or not pursuant to a subpoena, court order, or other form of legal process, or in connection with litigation brought against, or on behalf of, FRS, where appropriate, (iii) to a third party if determined by FRS in its sole judgment that such disclosure is appropriate to protect the life, health, or property of FRS or any other person or entity, all in compliance with applicable law, (iv) to third parties as authorized or designated by you, or (v) to conduct any other legitimate business activity not otherwise prohibited by law.
 The foregoing is not intended to obviate or displace any legal obligations or duties applicable to FRS.
-Except as necessary for FRS to provide the services, information, or products requested by a website user, or except for the disclosures identified in the preceding paragraphs, the user may opt out of having his or her personally identifiable information, which has been voluntarily provided to FRS through or from its website, prospectively retained by FRS, used by FRS for secondary purposes, or disclosed by FRS to third parties.
-E-mail posted or sent to FRS may not be secure against interception by unauthorized individuals.
-To protect against interception by unauthorized individuals, or because we can not verify your identity, we may be unable to respond to e-mail requests concerning accounts placed for collection unless you have requested or authorized us to do so.

 Sharing your information with Consumer Reporting Agencies

 Consumer Reporting Agencies (CRAs) collect and maintain information on consumer and business credit profiles on behalf of organizations in the United States.
 We may share information about you with CRAs and may carry out periodic searches with them to verify your identity or manage your account.
-Details of your account(s) with us may be sent to CRAs and recorded by them.
-This information may be supplied by CRAs and may be used and searched by us and other organizations, such as debt collection agencies, in order to:

-• consider applications for credit and credit related services;
+• Consider applications for credit and credit related services;

-• locate debtors and recover debts; and
+• Locate debtors and recover debts;

-• manage your accounts.
+• Manage your accounts.

 FRS may furnish account information to Experian, Equifax, and Trans Union.
 You have a right to obtain an annual copy of your credit file from CRAs by visiting